Sarthak1970/Notebook-Ex/README.md

-# Noob-to-Ninja-ML
+# Notebook-Ex

-Welcome to the Noob-to-Ninja-ML repository!
+Welcome to the Notebook-Ex repository!
 This repo contains a collection of Python exercises focused on Data Science and Machine Learning.
 The exercises are designed to help beginners transition from foundational concepts to more advanced topics, covering a range of data science techniques.

 ## Table of Contents